Protein Powder for Diabetics

 PowderTypeProteinCarbs/SugarSweetenerCertificationPros & Cons

-Orgain Organic ProteinPea/Rice Blend21g3gSteviaOrganicVegan, certified, mild taste
+Orgain Organic ProteinPea/Rice Blend21g3gSteviaOrganicVegan-friendly, mild taste

-Ritual Essential ProteinPea-based20g1gNaturalThird-partyClean, subtle flavor, slightly low protein
+Ritual Essential ProteinPea-based20g1gNaturalThird-partyClean formula, slightly lower protein

-4. Choosing the Right One
+4. Choosing the Right On

-• For minimal carbs: whey isolate or pea isolate
+• For minimal carbs: Whey isolate or pea isolate.

 5. How to Use Protein Powder

-• Dosing: 20–30g per serving (≈0.35g per lb body weight) ([turn0search10])
+• Dosing: 20–30g per serving (~0.35g per lb body weight).

 6. DIY Diabetic-Friendly Shake Recipes